rytilahti/python-eq3bt/README.md

 # python-eq3bt

-Python library and a command line tool for EQ3 Bluetooth smart thermostats, uses bluepy or gattlib for BTLE communication.
+Python library and a command line tool for EQ3 Bluetooth smart thermostats, uses bleak (default), bluepy or gattlib for BTLE communication.

 # Features